hu-macsy/simexpal/docs/revisions.rst

 - we add another key ``develop`` and set its value to ``true`` *and*
 - we leave the values of the ``build_version`` dict as empty string ``''``.

-Values specified in the ``build_version`` dict will be ignored for develop revisions and simexpal will clone the latest project files.
+Values specified for the ``build_version`` key will be ignored for develop revisions.
+Instead, the latest commit of the default branch will be checked out after cloning the repository.

 .. code-block:: YAML
    :linenos: